-These links will be used to help inform the Neighbourhood plan.
+These links were used to help inform the Neighbourhood plan.
 They are also useful for anyone interested in learning more about Colerne and the wider area.

 The Wiltshire Core Strategy is a key part of the Wiltshire Community Plan and provides the strategic planning framework for the County’s future development needs up to 2026.
 Our Neighbourhood Plan must be 'in general conformity' with the Wiltshire Community Plan.